TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 5/Ecclesiastes 5.14.md

 ---

-and those riches perish by evil adventure; and if he hath begotten a son, there is nothing in his hand.
+Those riches perish by misfortune, and if he has fathered a son, there is nothing in his hand.